brushplain/Public_test_SemAnkTic/README.md

 - by scrapping a SQL database to produce a CSV, then producing embeds for the CSV, then packaging everything in an HDF5 file that contains the card content, Numerical identifier (NID), and embeds

 ## Is the program that made the HDF5 file open source?
 - Yes!
-But you need an API key to computer the embeds
+But you need an API key to compute the embeds

 # Which file is the entry point for this program?